8 Best Math Apps for Kindergarten Students Compared

 2. Thinkrolls

-Thinkrolls is a puzzle platformer app designed for kids aged 3–8 to develop problem-solving skills, logic, and an understanding of basic physics through interactive play.
+Thinkrolls is a puzzle platformer app designed to develop problem-solving skills, logic, and an understanding of basic physics through interactive play.
 Recognized with awards like the Parents’ Choice Gold Award, the app is praised for its engaging and educational approach.

 Core Features and Learning Approach

-The app encourages children to explore cause-and-effect relationships by solving physics-based puzzles [3] .
+With Thinkrolls, children explore the concept of cause and effect by solving physics-based puzzles [3].
 It helps develop critical thinking, spatial reasoning, and perseverance through progressively challenging levels.

 Content Structure and Engagement

-Thinkrolls introduces new mechanics and concepts in a playful way, offering a variety of interactive levels that support skill development across different age groups:
+Thinkrolls offers a choice of interactive levels that support skill development at different ages.

-The game encourages trial and error, allowing children to learn through hands-on exploration.
+The game encourages trial and error, allowing children to learn through hands-on experiments.

 Pricing and Accessibility

-Thinkrolls offers a free version with limited levels and a $9.99/month subscription for full access.
+Thinkrolls offers two pricing options: a free version with limited levels and a $9.99/month subscription with full access.
 The app is available on iOS and Android, with educational bundle options for schools.

-With a 4.7/5 rating on the App Store, Thinkrolls is well-received by parents and educators for making learning engaging.
+With a 4.7/5 rating on the App Store, Thinkrolls is praised by parents and educators for making learning enjoyable.

 The app provides a safe and interactive space for children to develop essential thinking skills while having fun, making it a valuable tool for early education.